brijeeshthunnoly-arch/VHDL-UART-Controller/README.md

 # VHDL UART Controller (TX & RX)

-A robust, fully synchronous **UART (Universal Asynchronous Receiver-Transmitter)** implementation in VHDL, designed for FPGA deployment.
+A robust, **UART (Universal Asynchronous Receiver-Transmitter)** implementation in VHDL, designed for FPGA deployment.
 Tested with a **50 MHz system clock** and **115,200 baud rate**, and fully parameterized for flexible configurations.

 ---